naproche/naproche/README.md

     The result is for the current repository version, and the underlying HW + OS platform.
-The following reference platforms (x86_64) are used for Isabelle2025:
+The following reference platforms (x86_64) are used for Isabelle2025-1:
     - Ubuntu Linux 18.04 LTS
-    - macOS 11 Big Sur
+    - macOS 12 Monterey
     - Windows 10/11

     The Isabelle component with its PDF documents has been produced on: